custom-build-robots/Particulate-Matter-Sensor/README.md

 ## Python program sds011.py
 This program logs the GPS coordinates and particulate matter values in a CSV file.
 ## Python program sds011_2.py
-This program logs the GPS coordinates and particulate matter values in a different KML files.
+This program logs the GPS coordinates and particulate matter values in different KML files.
 ### Google Earth KML files with lines
 - PM2.5 KLM file with a line (red orange green) and the altitude shows how high the messured values are.
 - PM10 KLM file with a line (red orange green) and the altitude shows how high the messured values are.